-Conversion Optimization Tip #3: Improve Checkout
+CRO Tip #3: Improve Checkout

 Promote Additional Products

-For e-commerce sites, think about adding a call-to-action area to potentially upsell for products that customers didn’t know existed on your site.
+For e-commerce sites, think about adding a call-to-action area to potentially upsell products that customers didn’t know existed on your site.
 The type of products to highlight here first should be related to the product customers are about to purchase.
 If none exist, then test promoting other types of products to see what works best.

 New & Returning Customers